ConPaaS-team/conpaas/README.txt

 - One service dedicated to hosting static Web content as well as Web applications written in PHP.

+- One service dedicated to hosting MySQL databases.

+- One service dedicated to hosting a Scalarix key-value store.

+- One service dedicated to MapReduce.

+- One service dedicate to Task Farming.

 - More services are currently being developed.
 They will be released as soon as they are reasonably well tested and integrated with the frontend.